pandas-dev/pandas/doc/source/user_guide/groupby.rst

 .. note::

-   All of the examples in this section can be more reliably, and more efficiently computed using other pandas functionalities.
+   All of the examples in this section can be more reliably, and more efficiently, computed using other pandas functionality.

 .. ipython:: python